dBildungsplattform/dbildungs-iam-server/README.md

 2. Start the required services from the `compose.yaml` file
    * db
 3. Create a `.env` file and set the required environment variables from `env.config.ts`
+4. run `npm run setup` to initial the DB
-4. Run `npm run start:debug` to start the server
+5. Run `npm run start:debug` to start the server
-5. Server runs on the url printed in the console
+6. Server runs on the url printed in the console

 ## Scripts for Development